-Printed personalised factsheet

-£120 for the first 100, then £30 per 50 run on.
+Printed personalised factsheet £120 for the first 100, then £30 per 50 run on.
 Black logo free.
 Colour logo £110.
-Delivery £15+VAT

-Personalised PDF - £130+VAT

-Intended for emailing or displaying on your website.

-Non-personalised PDF - £110+VAT

-Text-only Word format - £110+VAT

-Ready for you to copy and paste into your literature or a letter, email to clients or display on your website.

-start date, and become ready.
+Delivery £15+VAT Personalised PDF - £130+VAT Intended for emailing or displaying on your website.
+Non-personalised PDF - £110+VAT Text-only Word format - £110+VAT Ready for you to copy and paste into your literature or a letter, email to clients or display on your website.
+Under MTD, the VAT retu difference is that it will be p digital records.
+Returns will not figures into the HMRC portal.
+Further detail: VAT Notice 700 The digital records required for MTD don't have to be held in one place or one program.
+Businesses can keep digital records in a range of different compatible digital formats.
+The use of spreadsheets is allowed, in combination with add-on MTD software.
+The question then arises as to how information will be transferred from one place to another.
+If that information is prescribed as part of what HMRC calls the 'digital journey' - the mandatory submission process - it has to be transferred via 'digital links'. is not providing software. gov.uk site - this can be found at ht Ensuring you are compliant with MTDfV is vital.
+We are always on hand to answer any questions you may have.